Koha-Community/kohadocs/source/administration.rst

           Do not enter symbols in this field, only numbers and decimal points (ex. $5.00 should be entered as 5 or 5.00)

 -  You can add a default replacement cost for this type of item.
-If left blank, the replacement price of the item itself will be charged to the user when the item is lost.
+This is the amount that will be charged to the patron when lost if the item doesn't have a replacement cost.
+If the item has a replacement cost, that is the amount that will be charged to the patron.

     -  **Important**
           Do not enter symbols in this field, only numbers and decimal points (ex. $5.00 should be entered as 5 or 5.00)

 - You can also add a processing fee that will be added to the replacement cost.